Emil88PL/Local-LLM-DeepSeek/README.md

-# Getting Started
+# Getting Started LLM DeepSeek Locally

 Welcome to the project!
 Follow these simple steps to get started.

-- Two way to start the project:
+- There are two ways to start the project:
 - WebStorm/VSCode server
 - Python (version 3 or higher).